-If your business can be done from Spain then the self-employed Spain work permit (autonomo) may be a better fit for you.
+If your business can be done from Spain, then the self-employed Spain work permit (autonomo) may be a better fit.

 Can I transfer my non-lucrative visa for another visa or permit?

-Yes, but only after the first year.
-You can then apply for a Spain work permit while on a non-lucrative visa.
+You can transfer from a non-lucrative visa to another visa or work permit.
+However, you can only transfer after the first year.
+This includes transferring to one of Spain’s ten available work permits.
 The employment can be either as an employee of a Spanish company or as a self-employed individual.